-1. No more than two representatives of each delegation may speak in the General Debate.
-For this debate, every delegation shall be entitled to 8 minutes' speaking time unless the Steering Committee decides otherwise.
-When two speakers from the same delegation are registered for this debate, they shall share the speaking time in the most appropriate way.
+1. No more than two representatives of each delegation may speak during the General Debate.
+For this Debate, every delegation shall be entitled to eight minutes' speaking time unless the Steering Committee decides otherwise.
+When two speakers from the same delegation are registered for this Debate, they shall share the speaking time in the most appropriate way.

-2. With a view to ensuring the normal running of the debates, the Steering Committee may alter the above speaking time to suit the circumstances.
+2. With a view to ensuring the normal running of the debates, the Steering Committee may adjust the above-mentioned speaking time to suit the circumstances.

 3. Notwithstanding the provisions of paragraph 1 above, the President may, at the end of the corresponding sitting, give the floor briefly to a delegation wishing to exercise its right of reply.

 1. As a general rule, delegates shall take the floor in the order in which they have asked to speak.

 2. However, the registration of speakers for the General Debate shall be governed by a specific procedure established by the Assembly.